On amenability and measure of maximal entropy for semigroups of rational maps: II: Some background in holomorphic dynamics and amenability of semigroups

 We believe the following question about the algebraic structure of rational semigroups has afirmative answer.

-\textit{Is it true that a finitely generated semigroup of non-injective rational maps $S$ which contains a free semigroup in two symbols $A,B\in S$, then there exists a finite index subsemigroup $S_0<S$ where $S_0=S_1\ast S_2$ is a free product with $A\in S_1$ and $B\in S_2$?}
+\begin{conjecture} Let $S$ be a finitely generated semigroup of non-injective rational maps which contains a free semigroup in two symbols $A,B\in S$.
+Is it true that there exists a finite index subsemigroup $S_0<S$ where $S_0=S_1\ast S_2$ is a free product with $A\in S_1$ and $B\in S_2$? \end{conjecture}